 I did not realize it but the things I stocked up on made my first trimester SO MUCH EASIER.

 - Prenatal Vitamins – the first time around we had been trying for years already so I’d been on a good prenatal before we got pregnant, but it’s always good to check with your midwife/doctor if there is anything that they recommend.
 I use the Nestle Materna Prenatal which my doc recommended for me.

-- Belly Band – until I got pregnant I didn’t realize how quickly your body changes, from bloating and retaining more liquids your likely to feel it in your clothing faster then you think.
+- Belly Band – until I got pregnant I didn’t realize how quickly your body changes, from bloating and retaining more liquids you’re likely to feel it in your clothing faster then you think.
 And even if you are able to jump straight into maternity clothes why not save some money and extend the life of what you have by adding a Belly Band?
 All you need to do is put it on under your shirt and over your pants and presto you look like you have a long camisole on.
-Bonus after baby arrives if you are breastfeeding it’s great to have one of these on when you go out as well for more discrete nursing.
+Bonus after the baby arrives if you are breastfeeding it’s great to have one of these on when you go out as well for more discrete nursing.

 Preggie Pop Drops, or crackers you can keep with you.
 But if you are dealing with a lot of Morning Sickness talk to your doctor, there may be medications that can help.